adobeio/adobeio-documentation/README.md

 cat private.key certificate_pub.crt > private-key-crt
 ```

-Note: On some Windows systems, you may need to concatenate the files manually or provide an alternate command.
+Note: On Windows systems, you may need to concatenate the files manually or provide an alternate command.
 For more inforation, see the [OpenSSL manpages](https://www.openssl.org/docs/manpages.html).

 5. Set the alias as eventproxy and a non-empty keystore password (such as admin), with the following command:

 ```
 openssl pkcs12 -export -in private-key-crt -out keystore.p12 -name eventproxy -noiter -nomaciter
 ```
-Note: For some Windows systems, this command expression may vary.
+Note: On Windows systems, this command expression may vary.
 For more inforation, see the [OpenSSL manpages](https://www.openssl.org/docs/manpages.html).

+#### Add the keystore to the AEM eventproxy-service user group